WHO WE ARE

 CONTACT AND FURTHER INFORMATION

 If you would like a copy of the information held about you, or if you believe that any information we are holding on you is incorrect or incomplete, please email us at firstname.lastname@example.org, or write to us at the address below.
 We will promptly correct any information found to be incorrect.

 You can obtain further information about Data Protection and privacy laws by visiting the Information Commissioner’s website at: https://ico.org.uk/

 We are attempting to keep up with developments in the relationship between the United Kingdom and the European Union, which may have significant impact on this policy.
-Meanwhile, as there is little clear at the time of writing, let us know if there is any concern you have about your data and the location of its storage, places where it is processed, etc..
+Meanwhile, since the UK continues to be signed up to the EU’s data protection policies we refer to these, but please let us know if there is any concern you have about your data and the location of its storage, places where it is processed, etc..
 We will inform you to the best of our abilities.